Oghma-Infinium/Twisted-Skyrim/Performance Guide.md

 **Any deviation from this guide counts as an authorized modification of the list and thus breaks rule 11.
 Please seek help using the #changes-additions-rule-11 channel on the discord for further help.**

+**Most of these steps will need to be done after every update, I recommend backing up any changes so you can just copy and paste the files over the new update.**

 ### Contents
 - [Attention](#Attention)
 - [Tools](#Tools)